On quantum superpositions of graphs, no-signalling and covariance: Named graphs versus instantaneous signalling

 This is a type of instantaneous signalling, although we cautiously use this heavily connotative term in the following sense.
 In the parlance of quantum information operational theories, a far away agent $A$ can produce a bright green landmark, and this event is then signalled to an agent $B$ that is performing spin measurements after two time steps, regardless of the number of nodes and links between $A$ and $B$. $B$'s measurement does not require position or distance information, only the measurement capacity to discriminate the `spin' (a-- or b--moving) degree of freedom the particle.

 One might argue that the two agents at two specific nodes should be taken to be part of the state space, acting much like the landmarks considered previously.
 However, we can consider each node to be equipped with identical local measurement devices, that are triggered synchronously at $t=2$.
 Similarly, each node can be equipped with a quantum operation producing or not producing a landmark at $t=0$.
-Then, if any of the local observers observes a b--moving particle at $t=2$, they know for a fact that at least one landmark was produced at $t=0$, regardless of where this occured.
+Then, if any of the local observers observes a b--moving particle at $t=2$, they know for a fact that at least one landmark was produced at $t=0$, regardless of where this occurred.

 This instantaneous signalling is in contradiction with the basic principle of locality of interactions that underpins physics.
 If we hold on to this principle as being fundamental, then we must ask for formalisms that disallow instantaneous signalling -- even in a gedanken experiment.
-Taking the alternative route of employing both anonymous graphs and landmarks, it is likely that by positing `unremovable' landmarks on a case-by-case basis and appropriately sprinkled to break every symmetry of the application at hand, one might eventually remove unwanted identifications, forbidding instantaneous signalling.
-This ad hoc approach of checking how many `landmarks' would be sufficient for every dynamics and initial conditions of the theory at hand, qould become a daunting task for a arbitrary graphs and arbitrary dynamics, potentially graph changing.
-The only way to be sure instantaneous signalling of this type is not present is to place distinguishable landmarks on all nodes of every graph---which is not unlike naming the nodes to begin with.
+Taking the alternative route of employing both anonymous graphs and landmarks, it is likely that by positing `irremovable' landmarks on a case-by-case basis and appropriately sprinkled to break every symmetry of the application at hand, one might eventually remove unwanted identifications, forbidding instantaneous signalling.
+This ad hoc approach of checking how many `landmarks' would be sufficient for every dynamics and initial conditions of the theory at hand, could become a daunting task for a arbitrary graphs and arbitrary dynamics, potentially graph changing.
+The only way to be sure instantaneous signalling of this type is not present is to place distinguishable landmarks on all nodes of every graph---which is pretty much like naming the nodes to begin with, except that renaming-invariance goes unchecked.
 In our opinion, grappling with the theory in such a way would be like trying to hide the culprit under the carpet instead of recognising that it is a simple and elegant symmetry.